Get a-head - e-mail me. Perfessor Bill Edwards

 3. A genre of popular music based on marches and Afro-American rhythms that was prevalent in the early 20th century.

 Obviously this does not really encapsulate the broader spectrum of what Ragtime really is.
 For starters, there are many ways to syncopate melodies, as well as a variety of left hand patterns.
 The accepted traditional template of piano rag format was contorted by nearly everybody including Scott Joplin.
-Also, cakewalks, some marches, blues, and songs have often been included as part of the genre, which was inclusive of and evolved from all of them.
+Also, cakewalks, many marches, intermezzos, two-steps, one-steps, blues, and songs have often been included as part of the genre, which was inclusive of and evolved from all of them.
 I have long been fascinated by the wide variety of music that has come from a structured form that is actually somewhat constraining.
 A closer look requires, and has warranted many books on these topics.
 I will refer you to those sources, all of which are found on my Books on Ragtime page rather than try to further pinpoint any definition here.
 Major points are touched on below.

 OLD-TIME DEFINITION